 Admiral Somerville of Force H prepares to neutralize the French fleet anchored at Mers-el-Kébir, Algeria under Operation Catapult.
 He has several different methods to do so, but the French ships must not remain afloat under French control.
-He has battleships HMS Valiant and HMS Resolution, battlecruiser HMS Hood, aircraft carrier HMS Ark Royal, cruisers HMS Arethusa and HMS Enterprise, and 11 destroyers.
+He has battleships HMS Valiant and HMS Resolution, the battlecruiser HMS Hood, aircraft carrier HMS Ark Royal, cruisers HMS Arethusa and HMS Enterprise, and 11 destroyers.
 This is a "by any means necessary" operation.

 Malta, under daily air attack, has only four flyable Hurricanes with two Gloster Gladiators.
 Governor and Commander in Chief Lt.
 General William Dobbie requests more planes and ground support.
 He also requires planes if the island is to serve as a point of interdiction of Axis convoys from Sicily to North Africa.

 North Africa: An Italian attack across the Eritrean border is repelled by two British light tanks.

 The RAF attacks Tobruk.